LudumDare/ludumdare.com/content/roadmap/index.md

 ## Education
-We've established ourselves as a great tool for motivate yourself to make games.
-The next step is to focus on teaching you how to make games, OR what to do with a game after making them.
+We've established ourselves as a great tool for motivate you to make games.
+A logical next step would be to focus on education.
+After signing up, we could present resources that teach you how to make games, or how to use a new tool.
+We can also offer advice for what to do with a game after.
+Polishing, submitting to Itch, publishing on Steam, etc.

 #### Prerequisites
+* Establish some standards
 * Time and (hu)manpower